 This is a dip you are going to want to make for your Superbowl party.
 I personally only like the parties for the commercials and food.
-And have you noticed the women mainly congregate and chat near the food, until one of the men announce “Commercials.”
+With my friends, the women mainly congregate and chat near the food, until one of the men announce “Commercials.”
 Then everyone switches places.
 Women go see the commercials while the men refill their plates.

 And this dip will be on their plates!!
 This isn’t a girly fru-fru dip that they won’t touch.
 Serve it with some pretzels.
 Men like pretzels, and this dip is amazing on a pretzel.
 It’s also pretty good on graham cracker sticks and animal crackers.

-- In a small saucepan over medium heat, melt butter.
-Whisk in the brown sugar and heat until sugar dissolves (about one minute).
-Remove from heat immediately add vanilla and allow to cool to room temperature (very important).
+- First, in a small saucepan over medium heat, melt butter and whisk in the brown sugar and peanut butter.
+Heat until sugar dissolves (about one minute).
+Remove from heat immediately and allow to cool to room temperature (very important).

-- In a large mixing bowl, beat cream cheese with powdered sugar and peanut butter until creamy (about 3-4 minutes, don't skimp on the beating time).
+- Next, in a large mixing bowl, beat cream cheese with powdered sugar until creamy (about 3-4 minutes, don’t skimp on the beating time).
 On low, add in brown sugar mixture (that has cooled to room temperature).
 Mix until combined.

 Want some more fun Superbowl ideas?

 Chocolate Oatmeal Cream Pie Footballs: classic Little Debbie pies with a chocolate twist.
 Shape them into footballs and they will be irresistible at your party!